oleksandr-andrushchenko/ExamMeFront/README.md

 * Copy category/question
 * AddCategory new props: as icon, target redirect, custom text
 * AddQuestion new props: as icon, target redirect, custom text
+* Question page UI (same as in exam without selection option + comments + question statistic)
+* Multi choice answers?
+Not supported yet but can be created?